qpsolvers/free_for_all_qpbenchmark/.github/ISSUE_TEMPLATE/new_problem.md

 ### Problem

-I propose to add the following problem to the free-for-all test set.
-The problem can be generated as follows:
+I propose to add the following problem to the free-for-all test set:

 <!--
-    Make sure you fill out the <FIELDS>:
+    Make sure you fill out all <FIELDS>:

-    - COPYRIGHT_HOLDER: you or your employer
+    - COPYRIGHT_HOLDER: you or your employer.
     - DESCRIPTION: Describe your problem for interested readers.
     - PROBLEM_CODE: Name your problem in up to eight capital letters.
 -->